AlexanderHD27/oscilloscope-rendering/README.md

 ## Introduction
 Drawing on analog oscilloscope is almost a classic in the electronics/microcontroller community now.
 This is done by setting the scope to XY-Mode and then controlling the X/Y-deflection of the electron-beam.
+My Scope has no Z-Channel.
+I cannot control the intensity of beam (or switches off) by voltage yet

 This Project is my shot at this.
 I use custom hardware (build on perf-board) to archive this goal.
 I have build a 2-Channel 16bit DAC with an refresh rate of around 1 MSample per second.
 Further more a usb-interface + driver shall be developed.